LaxmanSudhan/LEC-AI-ASSIGNMENT-2-Agent-Adversarial-Eval/LEC AI - ASSIGNMENT 2 SOLUTION (LAXMAN SUDHAN)/README.md

 I had to design the hard cases myself.
 That's the actual work.

+## One Honest Mistake In My Design

+FactLookup returns `None` when it doesn't know something.
+That was intentional : better to say nothing than hallucinate.

+But here's what actually happened when I tested it: the LLM would get `None` back and then **guess anyway**.
+It would say "I couldn't find the capital of France, but I think it's Lyon" (it's Paris).

+The LLM couldn't just avoid.
+That's a real failure mode I have to deal with in Part 2.

 ## Quick Test Results

 I ran the smoke test.
 Everything works as expected: